TakeTwiceDailey/TakeTwiceDailey.github.io/index.md

 ## Short History

 I studied at the University of Nevada, Reno under Dr. Andrei Derevianko and with the GPS.DM Collaboration.
-As an undergraduate I contributed to research involving a search for dark matter using the global positioning system (GPS).
-I also completed my Master's degree with the same group, where I researched new ways to use GPS for astrophysics applications.
-Our new concept involves correlating bursts of exotic fields sourced from high-energy astrophysical events, such has the known gravitational wave events.
+As an undergraduate I contributed to a search for dark matter using GPS.
+I completed my Master's degree with the same group, where I researched new ways to use GPS for astrophysics applications.
+Our novel concept involves correlating bursts of exotic fields sourced from high-energy astrophysical events such as the LIGO gravitational wave events.